The Leonard P. Gollobin Graduate Scholarship

 HORIZONS Scholarship Program, Women in Defense

-Women in Defense (WID) created the HORIZONS scholarship fund in 1988 to "help foster women’s growth in national security", and awarded its 100th scholarship in 2014.
+Women in Defense (WID) created the HORIZONS scholarship fund in 1988 to "help foster women’s growth in national security".
 "What makes our scholarship unique is that it allows women to study a multitude of disciplines that benefit national security in unique ways," said Jane Patrick Casey, past WID Staff Director.

 Brenda McKinney, Immediate Past Director of the HORIZONS Scholarship Fund, said that this year’s recipients included a mechanical engineering student working on robotics projects for the military, a Public Policy and Management student working with the Secret Service, and a J.D. candidate working on Homeland Security initiatives.
 "I am amazed at what these young women have accomplished!" she said.